bishoy-a-antoon/portfolio/glossary.md

 # Glossary

+1. **root cause.** The supposed final piece of a chain of reasons/failures that led to an incident, it should not take the full blame as it is only one part of the chain.
+It could be discovered through the 5-whys method among others.
 1. **edge of the envelope.** A system state showing that it is deteriorating or about to fail.
 1. **failure trajectory.** The direction a chain of events is going that will eventually result in failure.
 1. **hindsight bias.** The incorrect assumption caused by knowledge of the outcome that people working on the system should have known it's going to fail based on the events leading to it.